 i.
 The third-base dugout is assigned to the home team.
 The home team is determined by the schedule during the regular season.
 During the season-ending tournament the coaches of the two teams will flip a coin to determine home and away teams.

 ii.
 Players shall remain in their respective dugouts when they are not batting or playing in the field.
 Equipment shall remain in the dugout when not in use.
 Players in the dugout shall not hold bats in their hands.
-Climbing of chain link fences is strictly prohibited.
+Climbing of chain link fences and standing on benches is strictly prohibited.

 iii.
 Players may take positions outside the dugout when they are not batting or playing in the field under the following conditions: